Women's and Gender Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-WSTC25H3 - Transnational Sexuality
+WSTC25H3 - Transnational Queer Sexualities

 This course examines how sexuality and gender are shaped and redefined by cultural, economic, and political globalization.
 We will examine concepts of identity, sexual practices and queerness, as well as sexuality/gender inequality in relation to formulations of the local-global, nations, the transnational, family, homeland, diaspora, community, borders, margins, and urban-rural.